Lead Opinion

 A. Consumer Fraud Act

-“Unfair methods of competition and unfair or deceptive acts or practices, including but not limited to the use or employment of any deception, fraud, false pretense, false promise, misrepresentation or the concealment, suppression or omission of any material fact, with intent that others rely upon the concealment, suppression or omission of such material fact, *** in the conduct of any trade or commerce are hereby declared unlawful whether any person has in fact been misled, deceived or damaged thereby.”
+“Unfair methods of competition and unfair or deceptive acts or practices, including but not limited to the use or employment of any deception, fraud, false pretense, false promise, misrepresentation or the concealment, suppression or omissiоn of any material fact, with intent that others rely upon the concealment, suppression or omission of such material fact, *** in the conduct of any trade or commerce are hereby declared unlawful whether any person has in fact been misled, deceived or damaged thereby.”
+815 ILCS 505/2 (West 2004).

-Thus, under the Act, a plaintiff must plead three elements: (1) an unfair or deceptive act or practice by the defendant; (2) the
+Thus, under the Act, a plaintiff must plead three elements: (1) an unfair or deceptive act or practice by the defendant; (2) the defendant’s intent that the plaintiff rely on the unfair or deceptive practice; and (3) the unfair or deceptive practice occurred in the course of conduct involving trade or commerce.
+Robinson,

 1. Unfairness

-The plaintiff alleges Northwestern‘s practice of charging uninsured patients “artificially inflated” gross or list rates for services was unfair because if Northwestern сollected the gross or list rates from uninsured patients, the hospital would receive an unconscionable 50% profit.
+The plaintiff alleges Northwestern’s practice of charging uninsured patients “artificially inflated” gross or list rates for services was unfair because if Northwestern collected the gross or list rates from uninsured patients, the hospital would receive an unconscionable 50% profit.
 The plaintiff also argued it was unfair that Northwestern gave patients with insurance significant discounts that uninsured patients did not get.
-Northwestern argues the plaintiff‘s unfairness claim fails for three reasons: (1) the plaintiff did not plead actual profits; (2) Northwestern‘s practice of charging uninsured patients higher prices, by itself, was insufficient to establish unfairness; and (3) Northwestern had legitimate reasons for charging uninsured patients more than it charges insured patients.
+Northwestern argues the plaintiffs unfairness claim fails for three reasons: (1) the plaintiff did not plead actual profits; (2) Northwestern’s practice of сharging uninsured patients higher prices, by itself, was insufficient to establish unfairness; and (3) Northwestern had legitimate reasons for charging uninsured patients more than it charges insured patients.

-To the extent the plaintiff‘s unfairness claim is based on Northwestern making a substantial profit from uninsured patient care, the claim must fail because the plaintiff did not allege Northwestern actually profited from charging these rates, much less that it received an unconscionable profit.
-The plaintiff‘s complaint, instead, was couched in the language of potential profit:
+To the extent the plaintiffs unfairness claim is based on Northwestern making a substantial profit from uninsured patient care, the claim must fail because the plaintiff did not allege Northwestern actually profited from charging these rates, much less that it received an unconscionable profit.
+The plaintiffs complaint, instead, was couched in the language of potential profit:

 “19.
 According to a report published by the Service Employees International Union (‘SEIU’), Illinois hospitals routinely charge the uninsured list or gross charges for medical services that are up to double the actual cost of providing health care and Northwestern charges the uninsured over double the net price that an insured patient would be charged.